CLASS-SZ/class_sz/README.rst

 Computing CMB, LSS and Halo model quantities via the Python wrapper classy_sz
 ------------------------------

+Class_sz is now very fast !
+In part it's because it can run with emulators.
+This is available via the python wrapper (if requested).

 Once class_sz is installed.
-You can use classy_sz just as you use classy with the normal class code.
+You can use the python wrapper classy_sz just as you use classy with the normal class code.
-You can compute everything classy computes, as well as all the halo model quantities implemented in class_sz.
+You can compute everything classy computes, as well as all the additional CMB, LSS and Halo Model quantities implemented in class_sz.

 First, make sure that you have compiled the python wrapper with: